 LYMA also contains KSM-66® Ashwagandha, a world-leading adaptogen that can help to balance hormones.
 Ashwagandha has some pretty special properties and has been used in Ayurvedic medicine for centuries to bring people’s bodies back into harmony during times of change and transition.

 Supplementing with Ashwagandha can help to reduce feelings of stress and anxiety that surround menopause.
 It contributes to healthy sleep, improved memory and cognition and enhanced immunity.
 Daily supplementation with ashwagandha will also help regulate the levels of serotonin and dopamine in the body and brain which, again, can have a secondary impact on a woman’s immunity.
 Plus, it has been shown to help to boost libido in menopausal women.

 Vita-algae D3™, as formulated at 2,000 i.u. in LYMA, has been clinically dosed to deliver optimal immune-boosting results quickly and effectively.
 Adequate vitamin D intake is paramount to keeping your immune system firing on all cylinders no matter your age.
 The body cannot produce vitamin D itself and must obtain it either by supplementing or by eating fortified foods.
 Women who have a sufficient intake of this vital nutrient have shown a reduced incidence of osteoporosis after menopause due to the vital role that vitamin D plays in calcium absorption.

 Finally, HydroCurc® is the world’s first ever 100% cold water dispersed turmeric extract and offers increased protection against chronic inflammation and inflammaging that can undermine the smooth functioning of the immune system.

-Whether you’re suffering from compromised immunity, menopause insomnia, night sweats, low mood, or other menopause symptoms, LYMA is here for you to and can help you to get your life back.
+Whether you’re suffering from compromised immunity, menopause insomnia, night sweats, low mood, or other menopause symptoms, LYMA is here for you and can help you feel your best again.